 12. Use coupons and rebates.
 We use coupons for oil changes, groceries, books, on-line purchases, and just about anything else we can find.
 You can even find coupons on the back of receipts.
 There are several great websites that offer users cash back on virtually every online purchase (this is on top of the savings you can get with your credit card!).
 Some examples include of these free online rebates companies include:

-Action Item: Join Ebates, Fat Wallet, or similar companies and earn cash back on virtually all online purchases when you shop through their portal.
+Action Item: Join Ebates, Mr. Rebates, or similar companies and earn cash back on virtually all online purchases when you shop through their portal.

 13. Actively search out deals.
 It never hurts to try and find a better deal, or request a better deal from your service providers.
-Read about how I saved $1,000 by making two phone calls – one to my cable TV provider a few years ago, and another when I challenged my property taxes.
-I also actively search other deals that can net me free money through sign ups and referrals.
+For example, I saved $1,000 by making two phone calls – one to my cable TV provider a few years ago, and another when I challenged my property taxes.
+I also actively search other deals that can net me free money through bank sign up bonuses and other referral offers.